Obkruse/data-science-portfolio/README.md

 # Data Science Portfolio

-Repository containing portfolio of my data science projects.
+Repository containing a portfolio of my data science projects.
 Presented in the form of Jupyter Notebooks.

 ## Contents